-I’m pretty sure my disappointing search for ideas may have crossed over into Writer’s Block territory.
-For those who have never visited this particular geographical area, think ghost town in the middle of a super fund site — with a large population of large rodents.
+I’m pretty sure my currently dismal search for ideas may have crossed over into Writer’s Block territory.
+For those who have never visited this particular geographical gulag, think ghost town in the middle of a super fund site — with a large population of very large rodents.

 Recognizing the landmarks of Writer’s Block is like discovering your passport is missing while standing in line to board the plane.
-First you enter an unnatural Zen state, then alarm kicks in, and then a crushing load of very serious alarm settles over you.
+First you enter an unnatural Zen state, then alarm kicks in, and then a crushing load of Unmitigated Dread descends.